devonfw/asciidoc-link-checker/README.md

 # How to use

-1. Clone this repository into a local folder on your computer
+1. Clone this repository into a local folder on your computer or install the tool globally:

+    `npm install -g @oasp/asciidoc-link-checker`

-2. Open the console and move to that folder
+2. Open the console and move to that folder.
 3. Install the dependencies:

     `npm install`

-4. (OPTIONAL) In order to make your own **asciidoc-link-checker** releases you need to install globally `np`
+4. (OPTIONAL) In order to make your own **asciidoc-link-checker** releases you need to install globally `np`:

     `npm install -g np`